-Envisioning REPAIR: Truth and Reconciliation Event
+Envisioning Racism and REPAIR: Truth and Reconciliation Event

 Storytelling is the beginning of Repair.